BuilderIO/partytown/docs/nextjs.md

 ```

 ## Copy Library Files

+> Below are the instructions if you are not using the experimental [Worker Strategy](#worker-strategy).

 Copy library files to `public/~partytown`.
 How the files are copied or served from your site is up to each site's setup.
 A `partytown copylib` CLI [copy task](/copy-library-files) has been provided for convenience which helps copy the Partytown library files to the public directory.
 Below is an example of creating a "partytown" NPM script which could run before the build: